cnobles/iGUIDE/docs/pages/configinfo.rst

 ``bc{1/2}Mismatch``
   An integer value indicating the number of tolarated mismatches in the barcode sequences for either barcode 1 or 2.

-``demultiCores``
-  The number of core to be requested during demultiplexing.
-This can be a memory intensive process and therefore can be limited here by using a smaller value than given the the ``iguide run`` command.

 Sequence trimming
 """""""""""""""""